BuseNurAydn/BuseNurAydn/README.md

 ### About Me
+- 🔭 I’m currently working on FullStack Web Developer

-- 🌱 I’m currently learning on React,Scss,.netCore
+- 🌱 I’m currently learning on React, Scss, .netCore
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
 - 📫 How to reach me: busenuraydin521@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...